tbs-fpv/tbs-crsf-spec/crsf.md

 ```

 Such constants give ±2500cm/s range and 3cm/s precision at low speeds and 70cm/s precision at speed about 25m/s;

+Altitude QNE (normal pressure elevation), calculated solely by barometer, based on normal pressure (101300 Pa for 0 meter).
+Packed similarly Altitude QFE.
+Similar functions must be used for decoding.

 ## 0x0A Airspeed